hacklab-fi/itinfra/src/matrix/meta.md

 ## What?

-An Matrix<->Instagram chat bridge for receiving and sending Instagram chat messages with Matrix-client.
+An Matrix<->Facebook+Instagram chat bridge for receiving and sending Facebook and Instagram chat messages with Matrix-client.

 ## Set up

+There are two flavours of this bridge, here are their main differences:

 ### Logging in

-- Open chat with `@instagrambot:hacklab.fi`
+- Open chat with either `@meta:hacklab.fu`.
 - Send `login`
 - Follow any instructions bot gives.
 - Recent chats should now get portals automatically.
 Other chats will get portals as you receive messages.